-Subject content covers the field and role of accounting; the books of account; income statement and balance sheet; management of resources; using basic accounting reports for analysis and decisions on financing; management accounting; absorption versus variable costing; cost volume profit relationships; the use of cost data for internal decisions; planning and controlling operations; new developments in cost accounting.
+Subject content covers the field and role of accounting; the books of account; income statement and balance sheet; management of resources; using basic accounting reports for analysis and decisions on financing; management accounting; absorption versus variable costing; cost-volume-profit relationships; the use of cost data for internal decisions; planning and controlling operations; new developments in cost accounting.

-22125 ACCOUNTING EXPERIENCE I (2cp); prerequisites 22105 Accounting A and 22205 Accounting B
+22125 ACCOUNTING EXPERIENCE 1

+prerequisites 22105 Accounting A, 22205 Accounting B

-Introduces students to accounting principles and their application in practice; identifies the purposes and uses of accounting data; discovers the methods of recording, classifying, analysing and reporting financial data used in practice; ascertains the role of computing in these processes; ascertains and critically analyses the structure of the accounting system used in practice; analyses sub-systems of accounting, e.g. payroll, debtors, inventory.
+Introduces students to accounting principles and their application in practice; identifies the purposes and uses of accounting data; enables them to discover the methods of recording, classifying, analysing and reporting financial data used in practice; ascertain the role of computing in these processes; ascertain and critically analyse the structure of the accounting system used in practice; analyse sub-systems of accounting, eg, payroll, debtors, inventory.

-22205 ACCOUNTING B (5cp); prerequisite 22105 Accounting A
+22205 ACCOUNTING B

+prerequisite 22105 Accounting A